Are you unlucky?27 comments

 A neighbor walked by and came to my door to tell me.
-We put it out.
+Then, we put it out.

-This was very interesting to me.
+This was equally interesting to me.
 How is it that he defines himself as unlucky with this kind of weak evidence?

 What about how lucky it was that his neighbor was walking by at that exact moment to warn him before the fire got out of hand and burned down his house with him and his love in it?